BriskBison/NFL_in_numbers_Dash_FLASK_SQLServer_Dashboard/README.md

 Hello and welcome :)

-My web application called "NFL in numbers" is my own project to showcase my data analysis skills
+My dashboard called "NFL in numbers" is my own project to showcase my data analysis skills

 The application is based on Dash and uses Flask as a backend.
-On each subpage it describes different issues related to data analysis, everything is based on American football teams.
+Each subpage describes different issues related to data analysis, everything is based on American football teams.

 - Interactive dashboard divided into tabs and pages
 - Statistical analysis of NFL teams
 - Data visualizations: PCA, regression, correlation
 - Tables, queries in SQL Server

+**Here are the steps to follow to run the dashboard properly:**

+1.To run the program, download all files from github using the git clone command.
+2.Then open the code using an IDE and make sure that all libraries are installed 3.After running the code correctly, click on the link displayed in the terminal, then the application will open in your default browser

 ![enef1](https://github.com/user-attachments/assets/8a043ecf-6cff-48b3-badd-a90170fdb818)
 ![enef2](https://github.com/user-attachments/assets/1859be51-4ef7-4523-8235-7e3382852e46)